agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Serverless Framework: Simplifying Serverless Deployments 🎯 Primary Objective:
 To simplify the deployment and management of serverless applications by abstracting infrastructure complexity and focusing on event-driven architectures.

 Key Goals:
-Streamlined Developer Experience: Simplifies deploying serverless functions (like AWS Lambda) with minimal configuration.
+A. Streamlined Developer Experience: Simplifies deploying serverless functions (like AWS Lambda) with minimal configuration.
-Focus on Code, Not Infrastructure: Allows developers to focus on writing functions and API logic rather than managing servers or complex infrastructure.
+B. Focus on Code, Not Infrastructure: Allows developers to focus on writing functions and API logic rather than managing servers or complex infrastructure.
-Rapid Prototyping: Facilitates quick iteration and deployment cycles for serverless applications.
+C. Rapid Prototyping: Facilitates quick iteration and deployment cycles for serverless applications.
-Serverless-Centric Abstraction: Provides high-level abstractions specifically for serverless resources and events.
+D. Serverless-Centric Abstraction: Provides high-level abstractions specifically for serverless resources and events.

 In Short: Serverless Framework aims to make serverless deployments easy and fast by hiding infrastructure complexities.

 🔹 Terraform: Comprehensive Infrastructure Management
 🎯 Primary Objective:
 To provide a universal and comprehensive tool for managing all types of infrastructure (cloud, on-premises, hybrid, and multi-cloud) through declarative IaC.

 Key Goals:
-Cloud-Agnostic Infrastructure: Manage resources across multiple providers uniformly.
+A. Cloud-Agnostic Infrastructure: Manage resources across multiple providers uniformly.
-Infrastructure as Code (IaC): Enable consistent, version-controlled infrastructure using declarative code.
+B. Infrastructure as Code (IaC): Enable consistent, version-controlled infrastructure using declarative code.
-Complex and Persistent Resources: Manage not only serverless but also traditional resources like VMs, networks, and databases.
+C. Complex and Persistent Resources: Manage not only serverless but also traditional resources like VMs, networks, and databases.
-State Management and Consistency: Maintain infrastructure state and detect configuration drift.
+D. State Management and Consistency: Maintain infrastructure state and detect configuration drift.

 In Short: Terraform aims to offer detailed control and flexibility for managing any type of infrastructure at scale.

 In essence: